grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 delete m_dsp;
 delete m_ui;
 // The factory actually keeps track of all allocated DSP (done in createDSPInstance).
-// So is not manually deleted, all remaining DSP will be garbaged here. deleteDSPFactory(m_factory);
+// So if not manually deleted, all remaining DSP will be garbaged here. deleteDSPFactory(m_factory);
 ```